DannyS03/BankAccountSystem/README.md

 specified amount.

 Generated files are in place for the manager's login, which is [username, password]: [admin, admin].
-When a manager creates a new customer, their information is stored in a new file as a list Likewise, items for purchase are pre determined in the items list.
+When a manager creates a new customer, their information is stored in a new file as a list.
+Likewise, items for purchase are pre determined in the items list.